Xilinx/brevitas/src/brevitas_examples/stable_diffusion/README.md

   --calibration-prompt-path CALIBRATION_PROMPT_PATH
                         Path to calibration prompt --checkpoint-name CHECKPOINT_NAME
-                        Name to use to store the checkpoint.
+                        Name to use to store the checkpoint in the output dir.
                         If not provided, no checkpoint is saved.
   --load-checkpoint LOAD_CHECKPOINT
                         Path to checkpoint to load.
 If provided, PTQ techniques are skipped.
   --path-to-latents PATH_TO_LATENTS
                         Load pre-defined latents.
 If not provided, they are generated based on an internal seed.
-  --resolution RESOLUTION
+  --path-to-coco PATH_TO_COCO
+                        Path to MLPerf compliant Coco dataset.
+Used when the --use-mlperf flag is set.
+Default: None --resolution RESOLUTION
                         Resolution along height and width dimension.
 Default:
                         512.
   --guidance-scale GUIDANCE_SCALE
                         Guidance scale.
   --calibration-steps CALIBRATION_STEPS
-                        Percentage of steps used during calibration --output-path OUTPUT_PATH
+                        Steps used during calibration --output-path OUTPUT_PATH
                         Path where to generate output folder.
   --no-output-path      Disable Path where to generate output folder.